dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 What started as a prototype has evolved into a highly successful open-source project.
 Its sponsor, Microsoft, has closely partnered with customers and the open-source community to design and build Dapr.
 The Dapr project brings together developers from all backgrounds to solve some of the toughest challenges of developing distributed applications.

-This book looks at Dapr through the lens of the .NET Core platform.
+This book looks at Dapr from the viewpoint of a .NET developer.
 In this chapter, we help you build a solid conceptual understanding of Dapr and how it works.
 Later on, we present practical, hands-on instruction on how to use Dapr in your applications.

 ## What is Dapr?